Glasgow win to seal place in Challenge Cup last 16

 Warriors had secured a bonus point by half-time following tries by Sam Johnson, Richie Gray, Stafford McDowall and Johnny Matthews.

-Perpignan had crossed through Edward Sawailau and Nino Seguela's scores.
+Perpignan had crossed through Edward Sawailau and Nino Seguela.

 The hosts' Matteo Rodor and Posolo Tuilagi and Glasgow's Ollie Smith and Josh McKay added second-half tries.